 Willing to work long hours to get the job done, often to their detriment.
 Burn-out is a problem.

 May or may not be organized.
 Usually not concerned with streamlined efficiency.

-Micro-manager: Must know everything that is going on with the business at all times.
+Micro-manager: Must know everything that is going on with all aspects of the business at all times.

 Unwilling to delegate tasks, even when overloaded.